 - when a client has explicit requirements for the project and the product.

 The hybrid approach combines the best means of Waterfall and Agile management models.
 The Waterfall part lies in the meticulous requirements collection and analysis.
 The Agile approach gave this project management method its iteration-based workflow that allows teams to focus on critical tasks.When to use:

-- if a project is of the middle size and complexity;
+- if a project is of the middle size and medium complexity;

 - if a project has a well-defined idea that also provides some space for experiments.